Donk (gamer)

 Danil Kryshkovets, (Note: Данил Крышковец) better known by his nickname donk, is a Russian professional Counter-Strike 2 player for Team Spirit who is widely recognized for his aggressive playstyle.
-He was named the HLTV player of the year in 2024.
+He was named the HLTV player of the year in 2024, becoming one of only three players, along with coldzera and ZywOo, to be named the HLTV Player of the Year in their first full year as a professional player.
+Danil is the youngest-ever HLTV Player of the Year, winning the award at 17 years and 352 days old.

 Early life

 Born on January 25, 2007, in Tomsk, Danil started playing Counter-Strike at the age of four when his brother introduced him to the game.
 Two years later, they switched to a new version, Counter-Strike: Global Offensive.
 He devoted a lot of time to developing his skills, and at the age of 14 he was able to get into the European FPL-C.

 Career

 Counter-Strike: Global Offensive

 In 2021, when he was 14, he was scouted by Aleksey "OverDrive" Biryukov, who recommended him to the Team Spirit academy.
 He played for Team Spirit's youth roster for two years.

 In 2023, Danil moved to the main Team Spirit roster.
 In the first tournament he played for them, CCT North Europe Series #6, they took first place.
 At their first LAN tournament, Dunav Party 2023, Spirit also took first place.